mebobby2/haskell-projects/README.md

 In summary, a monad is an abstraction that allows us to write imperative (or sequential) that manipulates state, and can either fail or return a result.

+How monads came about?
+From the similarities in the code using Maybe and using State the notion of monad was devised: a way to combine computations with some special characteristic, such as being able to fail or having an internal state.

+You have seen several other monads: Reader, which holds a read-only context; Writer, which outputs a write-only value that is combined using a monoid structure; RWS, which combines the three Reader, Writer, and State monads; and ST, which implements controlled mutable variables.

 ## do notation
 Haskell gives special syntax for monads: the so-called do notation.
 E.g.